Important warning for older adults with dementia:

 Why is this medication prescribed?

 Lurasidone is used to treat the symptoms of schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions) in adults and children 13 years of age and older.
-It is also used alone or with other medications to treat depression in adults and children 10 years of age and older with bipolar disorder (manic-depressive disorder; a disease that causes episodes of depression, episodes of mania, and other abnormal moods).
+It is also used to treat depression in adults and children 10 years of age and older with bipolar disorder (manic depressive disorder; a disease that causes episodes of depression, episodes of mania, and other abnormal moods).
 Lurasidone is also used along with lithium (Lithobid) or valproate (Depacon) to treat depression in adults with bipolar disorder.
 Lurasidone is in a class of medications called atypical antipsychotics.
 It works by changing the activity of certain natural substances in the brain.

 How should this medicine be used?

 Lurasidone comes as a tablet to take by mouth.
 It is usually taken with a meal (at least 350 calories) once a day.
 Take lurasidone at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take lurasidone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Lurasidone controls schizophrenia and depression in people with bipolar disorder but does not cure these conditions.
+Lurasidone controls schizophrenia and depression in people with bipolar disorder but it does not cure these conditions.
 It may take several weeks or longer before you feel the full benefit of lurasidone.
 Continue to take lurasidone even if you feel well.
 Do not stop taking lurasidone without talking to your doctor.

 Other uses for this medicine